LeadWoods0902/DandD_Nightmare_Plague/Major Plot Points.md

 ## 1791
 #### Mazikeen's Story
 Mazikeen escapes from the dungeons of Y Gaer-Nhymestl with the help of her wife (Catrin), and together they escape to Brokvar.
-Lupella sends her wife Naêde after them.
+Lupella sends the bounty hunter Naêde after them.

 Naêde catches up with Mazikeen and Catrin